matinict/Magento2x-Ubuntu-Nginx/pwa-studio.md

        ?
 Project root directory (will be created if it does not exist): pwa-studio-fundamentals ?
 Short name of the project to put in the package.json "name" field: pwa-studio-fundamentals ?
 Name of the author to put in the package.json "author" field: Matin<matinict@gmail.com>
        ?
 Which template would you like to use to bootstrap pwa-studio-fundamentals?
-Defaults to "@magento/venia-concept". @magento/venia-concept
+       Defaults to "@magento/venia-concept". @magento/venia-concept: [Press Enter]
        ?
 Magento instance to use as a backend (will be added to `.env` file): 2.4-develop ?
 Edition of the magento store (Enterprise Edition or Community Edition): CE ?
 Braintree API token to use to communicate with your Braintree instance (will be added to `.env` file) sandbox_8yrzsvtm_s2bg8fs563crhqzk